 Getting Off to a Good Start

 You may have already purchased a new pillow, but if you haven’t it’s a good idea to get to know what you can do to make sure your new sleeping experience starts off as pleasantly as possible.
+Our memory foam guide covers some of the basics you should know.
 Like with any other product, doing research on and comparing a couple of memory foam pillows before pulling the trigger will help you avoid some common traps.

 For starters, there’s memory foam, and then there’s memory foam.
 The right kind will make you feel like you’re on cloud nine while a cheaply made alternative can cause more damage than any pillow can prevent.